-Contributions to ground level annual mean B(a)P concentrations from large point sources (those with annual emissions greater than 0.001 tonnes, or for which emission release characteristics are known) in the NAEI 2013 have been estimated by modelling each source explicitly using the atmospheric dispersion model ADMS 5.0 and sequential meteorological data for 2014 from Waddington.
+Contributions to ground level annual mean B(a)P concentrations from large point sources (those with annual emissions greater than 0.001 tonnes, or for which emission release characteristics are known) in the NAEI 2014 have been estimated by modelling each source explicitly using the atmospheric dispersion model ADMS 5.1 and sequential meteorological data for 2015 from Waddington.
 Surface roughness was assumed to be 0.1 m at the dispersion site and 0.1 m at the meteorological site.
 Concentrations were calculated for a 99 km x 99 km square composed of a regularly spaced 1 km x 1 km resolution receptor grid.
 Each receptor grid was centred on the point source.

 Industrial point sources of B(a)P are either fugitive (as from coking plants) or from clearly defined stacks for other sources.
 The emission amount is derived either from direct measurement or by emission factors.
-A total of 111 large points sources were modelled for B(a)P of which 6 were modelled using specifically tailored modelling parameters to accommodate non-standard stack arrangements.
-These included coke works at Barnsley, Teesside, Port Talbot and Scunthorpe which were all modelled as line sources.
-The NAEI 2013 emissions for the coking plants were used and where there are multiple coke ovens at a plant, the split in emissions was estimated from data provided by Peter Coleman (personal communication, 2009) and operator reported emissions splits provided by the NAEI (Passant pers. comm.
-2015c).
-For the remaining 111 point sources emissions release information was retrieved from the PCM stack parameters database (described in more detail in Section 3.3.1).
+A total of 102 large points sources were modelled for B(a)P. The impact of 5 large point sources, the coke works at Teesside, Port Talbot and Scunthorpe (which are the dominant industrial sources for B(a)P), have been modelled as line sources and at finer spatial resolution on a regularly spaced 100 m x 100 m resolution receptor grid.
+The detailed local scale modelling of the 5 coke ovens is described in Section 11.4.2.
+For the remaining 97 point sources emissions release information was retrieved from the PCM stack parameters database (described in more detail in Section 3.3.1) and a modelling resolution of 1 km x 1 km was used.